-Below are some of the Facebook trends you need to embrace in the coming year if you want to keep pace in the realm of Facebook marketing.
+Below are some of the Facebook trends you need to embrace in the coming year if you want to keep up with social media marketing trends.

 Video will still be huge

-In 2018, video was the undisputed king of content.
-And while different variations of video emerged throughout the year (ephemeral, live, etc.), this year, video will remain an integral part of Facebook marketing.
+In 2019, video was the undisputed king of content.
+And while different variations of video emerged throughout the year, in 2020, video will remain an integral part of Facebook marketing.

 There are various studies and stats that back this up, but perhaps none more convincing than Mark Zuckerberg saying that Facebook users watch an average of 100 million hours of video every day.
-And the unfathomable amount of Facebook videos consumed have been found to get 135 percent more organic reach than photos.
+And the unfathomable amount of Facebook videos consumed have been found to get 135% more organic reach than photos.

-These are just some of the reasons why, even though brands should already have jumped on the video bandwagon, 46 percent of marketers still plan to add Facebook video to their digital marketing plan in the coming year.
+These are just some of the reasons why, even though brands should already have jumped on the video bandwagon, 46% of marketers still plan to add Facebook video to their digital marketing plan in the coming year.

 Using Facebook Live for marketing has become increasingly more important since it was rolled out to all users in April 2016.
-Search Engine Journal found that their average Facebook Live engagement was 178 percent higher than their average post engagement.
+Search Engine Journal found that their average Facebook Live engagement was 178% higher than their average post engagement.
 The average reach of Live posts also increased to more than double.

-Facebook Live videos’ organic feel (as opposed to curated ones), as well as the way it allows for real-time interactions between publishers and audiences, are a big part of why the format has been largely successful thus far.
+Facebook Live videos’ organic feel (as opposed to curated ones), as well as the way it allows for real-time interactions between publishers and audiences, is a big part of why the format has been largely successful thus far.